MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/httpclient/httpclient-post-method.md

 ```

 ### Example (How to upload large files using multipart/form-data)
 Some endpoints have restrictions on the size of files that can be uploaded and hence you might need to split and upload the file in chunks.
 The system application SharePoint module has an implementation for how to achieve this.
-For further information, see [SharePoint system application module](https://github.com/microsoft/ALAppExtensions/tree/main/Modules/System/SharePoint).
+For more information, see [SharePoint system application module](https://github.com/microsoft/ALAppExtensions/tree/main/Modules/System/SharePoint).

 ## Content headers